 Aside from cleaning or changing your filters regularly, you can also make sure that the outside component of your AC unit is clear of any debris.
 This means you should remove any bushes or branches that are too close to the unit.
 This will help make airflow into the unit a much smoother process and your AC unit won’t be working overtime to get as much cool air into your home.

-If you have any questions or concerns regarding your maintenance and tune-up needs, don’t hesitate to call the team at Art Plumbing, AC & Electric at 1-800-475-1504.
+If you have any questions or concerns regarding your maintenance and tune-up needs, don’t hesitate to call the team at Art Plumbing, Air Conditioning & Electric at 1-800-475-1504.
 Remember, if there’s a problem, Art can fix it!

 For Immediate Emergency Assistance Call 1-800-475-1504